ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 For this lab, you will continue to use the two DigitalOcean droplets from Labs 5 and 6, labelled **FRONTEND** and **BACKEND**, respectively.
 This assignment assumes you have completed all steps in the previous labs successfully; if not, you should consult with the instructor to resolve any existing issues before continuing.

-You will also need a Windows Server 2016 VM configured as an Active Directory Domain Controller, along with a Windows 10 VM added as a client computer on that domain.
+You will also need a Windows Server 2019 VM configured as an Active Directory Domain Controller, along with a Windows 10 VM added as a client computer on that domain.
 You should continue to use the systems from Lab 6.

+Finally, you will need two Ubuntu 20.04 VMs, but they don't need any particular configuration beyond what is specified in Lab 1 or Lab 2.
+You may continue to use your Ubuntu VMs from Lab 6.

 ---